-Mission and Beliefs Statement: At St. Mary School, our mission is to witness the Gospel message, to share the traditions of Catholicism through faithful service to others, and to build enduring academic foundations that foster the growth of individual gifts in a 21st century learning environment.
+Mission and Beliefs Statement: At St. Mary School, our mission is to be Christ-centered to all, to share the traditions of Catholicism through faithful service to our parish and local communities, and to build enduring academic foundations that foster growth-mindset and critical thinking in our students in an uplifting and nurturing environment.